Multi-phase-field Models of Biological Tissues: Biological physics of cells: integration of experiments with multi-phase-field modeling

 \section{Biological physics of cells: integration of experiments with multi-phase-field modeling}

-Due to the ability to incorporate changes in shape, cell-cell, and cell-substrate interactions, as well as subcellular details, phase-field models have provided valuable theoretical predictions of the biophysics of single cells that have been tested experimentally (reviewed in \cite{aranson2016physical}).
+On top of understanding the physical properties of active matter, multi-phase-field models have demonstrated the ability to capture the emergence of various biological phenomena driven by the mechanical properties of cells.
+For instance, cancer cells are known to differ mechanically from healthy counterparts.
+By modeling a single cancer cell in a layer of `normal' cells, the 2D multi-phase-field model demonstrated that elasticity mismatch alone is sufficient to significantly increase the motility of the cancer cell \cite{Palmieri2015}.
+Additionally, simulations of extensile monolayers can capture a spontaneous formation of gaps (Fig. \ref{fig2}h) -- a phenomenon observed in epithelial monolayers \cite{zheng2017epithelial}.
+Finally, it is possible to model mixtures of both active and passive phases, hence, reproducing interactions between cells and their environment, such as extracellular matrix (ECM) (Fig. \ref{fig2}a) \cite{MoreiraSoares2020} or blood vessels.

 In this section, we will focus on the role of multi-phase-field models on the interdisciplinary advances in multicellular systems, starting from parametrization of 2D cell monolayers to 3D models of embryogenesis.
 We focus particularly on problems where multi-phase-field modeling has been combined and studied together with relevant biological experiments.
 To bridge these different scales, we first discuss the importance of quantitative parametrization before examining the emergent behaviors that arise from mechanical interactions.